itsmais/time-it/README.md

 - get a domain

 ## To-do
-- build it in angular and forget about adding electron
+- build it first in angular and forget about adding electron
-- add button to hero
+- add CTA button to hero
 - fix selection colors all over the page
 - recognize the background color as a new part of color palette
 - add color variable declarations